Reemaa828/Linux_11_5/03.Embedded_Linux_Tasks/02.Booting_via_Virtual_SD_Card_Task/README.md

-# Boot via virtual SD card
+# Booting via virtual SD card
 # Table of Contents

 - [Build tool-chain suitable for your machine](#build-tool-chain-suitable-for-your-machine)